cacology/characters/complete/text.md

 ---

-[*two rules*]/
-/
-#A
-#FIFTH-MONARCHY-MAN/
-/
-/
+[*double rule*]

+#A\
+#FIFTH-MONARCHY-MAN

-I^2^<span style="font-variant:small-caps;">S</span> one, that is not contented to be a Privy-/ Counſellor of the Kingdom of Heave, but/ would fain be a Miniſter of State of this World,/ and tranſlate the Kingdom of Heaven to the/
+I^2^S one, that is not contented to be a Privy-\
+Counſellor of the Kingdom of Heaven, but\
+would fain be a Miniſter of State of this World,\
+and tranſlate the Kingdom of Heaven to the\
 Kingdom of Earth.
-His Deſign is to make/
+His Deſign is to make\
-*Chriſt* King, as his Forefathers the *Jew* did,/ only to abuſe and crucify him, that he might/ ſhare his Lands and Goods, as he did his Vice-/ gerents here.
-He dreams of a Fool's Paradiſe/ without a Serpent in it, a golden Age all of/
+*Chriſt* King, as his Forefathers the *Jew* did,\
+only to abuſe and crucify him, that he might\
+ſhare his Lands and Goods, as he did his Vice-\
+gerents here.
+He dreams of a Fool's Paradiſe\
+without a Serpent in it, a golden Age all of\
-Saints, and no Hypocrites, all *holy-Court* Princes,/ and no Subjects but the Wicked;  a Govern-/ ment of *Perkin Warbec* and *Lambert Simnel*/
+Saints, and no Hypocrites, all *holy-Court* Princes,\
+and no Subjects but the Wicked ;  a Govern-\
+ment of *Perkin Warbec* and *Lambert Simnel*\
-Saints, where every Man, that had a Mind to it,/ might make himſelf a Price, and claim a/
+Saints, where every Man, that had a Mind to it,\
+might make himſelf a Price, and claim a\
 Title to the Crown.
-He fancies a *fifth-Mo-/ narchy* as the Quinteſſence of all Governments,/ abſtracted from all Matter, and conſiſting/
+He fancies a *fifth-Mo-*\
+*narchy* as the Quinteſſence of all Governments,\
+abſtracted from all Matter, and conſiſting\

 ---

-wholly of Revelations, Viſions, and Myſteries./
+wholly of Revelations, Viſions, and Myſteries.\
-*John of Leyden* was the firſt Found of it, and/ though he miſcarried, like *Romulus* in a Tem-/ peſt, his Poſterity have Revelations every full/
+*John* of *Leyden* was the firſt Founder of it, and\
+though he miſcarried, like *Romulus* in a Tem-\
+peſt, his Poſterity have Revelations every full\
-Moon, that there may be a TIme to ſet up his/
+Moon, that there may be a Time to ſet up his\
-Title again, and with better Succeſs; though/ his Brethren, that have attempted to ſince, had/ no ſooner quartered his Coat with their own,/ but their whole outward Men were ſet on the/
+Title again, and with better Succeſs ; though\
+his Brethren, that have attempted to ſince, had\
+no ſooner quartered his Coat with their own,\
+but their whole outward Men were ſet on the\
-Gates of the City ; where a Head and four/
+Gates of the City ; where a Head and four\
-Quarters ſtand as Types and Figures of the/ *fifth-Monarchy.* They have been contriving (ſince/ Experiments, that coſt Necks are too chargea-/ ble) to try it in little, and have depoſed King/ *Oberon,* to erect their Monarchy in *Fairy-Land,*/ as being the moſt proper and natural Region in/ the whole World for their Government, and if/ it ſucceed there to proceed further.
-The *De-/ vil's* Proſpect of all the Kingdoms of the Earth,/ and the Glory of them, has ſo dazzled their Eyes,/ that they would venture their Necks to take/ him at his Word, and give him his Price./
+Quarters ſtand as Types and Figures of the\
+*fifth-Monarchy.* They have been contriving (ſince\
+Experiments, that coſt Necks are too chargea-\
+ble) to try it in little, and have depoſed King\
+*Oberon,* to erect their Monarchy in *Fairy-Land,*\
+as being the moſt proper and natural Region in\
+the whole World for their Government, and if\
+it ſucceed there to proceed further.
+The *De-*\
+*vil's* Proſpect of all the Kingdoms of the Earth,\
+and the Glory of them, has ſo dazzled their Eyes,\
+that they would venture their Necks to take\
+him at his Word, and give him his Price.\
-Nothing comes ſo near the Kingdom of Dark-/ neſs as the *fifth-Monarchy,* that is no where/ to be found, but in dark Propheſies, obſcure My-/ thologies, and myſstical Riddles, like the Vi-/ ſions *Aeneas* ſaw in Hell of the *Roman* Empire,/
+Nothing comes ſo near the Kingdom of Dark-\
+neſs as the *fifth-Monarchy,* that is no where to\
+be found, but in dark Propheſies, obſcure My-\
+thologies, and myſtical Riddles, like the Vi-\
+ſions *Aeneas* ſaw in Hell of the *Roman* Empire.\

 ---

-Next this is the moſt reſembles *Mahomet's* Coming/ to the *Turks,* and King *Arthur's* Reign over the/ Britons in *Merlin*'s Propheſies ; ſo near of Kin/ are all fantaſtic Illuſions, that you may diſcern/ the ſame Lineaments in them all.
-The poor/
-Wicked are like to have a very ill time under/ them, for they are reſolved upon arbitrary Go-/ vernment, according to their ancient and fun-/ damental Revelations, and to have no Subjects/ but Slaves, who between them and the *Devil*/ are like to ſuffer Perſecution enough to make/ them as able Saints, as their Lords and Maſ-/ ters.
-He gather Churches on the Sunday, as/ the *Jew* did Sitkcs on their Sabbath, to ſet the/ State on Fire.
-He humms and hahs high Trea-/ ſon, and calls upon it, as Gameſters do on the/
+Next this it moſt reſembles *Mahomet*’s Coming\
+to the *Turks,* and King *Arthur*’s Reign over the\
+Britons in *Merlin*’s Propheſies ; ſo near of Kin\
+are all fantaſtic Illuſions, that you may diſcern\
+the ſame Lineaments in them all.
+The poor\
+Wicked are like to have a very ill time under\
+them, for they are reſolved upon arbitrary Go-\
+vernment, according to their ancient and fun-\
+damental Revelations, and to have no Subjects\
+but Slaves, who between them and the *Devil*\
+are like to ſuffer Perſecution enough to make\
+them as able Saints, as their Lords and Maſ-\
+ters.
+He gathers Churches on the Sunday, as\
+the *Jews* did Sticks on their Sabbath, to ſet the\
+State on Fire.
+He humms and hahs high Trea-\
+ſon, and calls upon it, as Gameſters do on the\
 Caſt they would throw.
+He groans Sedition,\
-He groans Sedition,/ and, like the *Phariſee,* rails, when he gives/ Thanks.
-He interprets Propheſies, as *Whitting-/ ton* did the Bells, to ſpeak to him, and governs/ himſelf accordingly./
+and, like the *Phariſee,* rails, when he gives\
+Thanks.
+He interprets Propheſies, as *Whitting-\
+ton* did the Bells, to ſpeak to him, and governs\
+himſelf accordingly.\

 ---